 Being a "sensitive" since a young age and realizing that many of the ills that plague humanity have deep roots, I began a journey into Metaphysics.
 At around the same time, a dear soul friend passed on and in seeking understanding I found myself shunted fully and undeniably onto the non-linear path, which has become a sort of primary "home" in this world.
-In my capacity as an intuitive, I offer sessions in Astrology, Tarot and Energy work inspired by ancestorship (who and what came before us), as well as "calling" and "vocation," (what we came to offer and accomplish) and centered in the the power of the heart.
+In my capacity as an intuitive empath, I offer sessions in Astrology, Tarot and Energy work inspired by ancestorship (who and what came before us), as well as "calling" and "vocation," (what we came to offer and accomplish) and centered in the the power of the heart.
 I host monthly full Moon gatherings in my home which are aimed at opening up to the expansion of consciousness by connecting to divine flow.